Skip to content

 Click to show Mendel's Foundational Principles of Genetics example problem

-Which one of the following Mendel's Foundational Principles of Genetics correspond to the description 'Each organism has two alleles for each gene.'.
+Which one of the following Mendel's Foundational Principles of Genetics correspond to the description 'During the creation of gametes, each parent contributes a single allele for each characteristic.'.

 Mendelian Genetics Terms Identification